AuBousquet/osmose-backend/doc/4-Merge.md

 ```

 Common option to all parsers:
-- `srid`: SIRD code of the data coordinates.
-Overwrite the projection of geometry, by default projection comes from parsed content, or if no fallback to 4326.
+- `srid`: SRID code of the data coordinates.
+Overwrites the projection of geometry, by default projection comes from parsed content, or if no, falls back to 4326.

 ## Load